PierreReliquet/vsc-configuration/README.md

 These files are made for OSX since it overrides some shortcuts is overriden.

-For example the `editor.action.format`' shortcut `alt+shift+F` is overriden with `shift+cmd+f` to avoid conflicts with the search the international qwerty keyboard.
+For example the `editor.action.format`' shortcut `alt+shift+F` is overriden with `shift+cmd+f` to avoid conflicts with the international qwerty keyboard.